parkersruth/qsa-homepage/README.md

 # Quantum Spot Academy

-This is the repository for my [Quantum Spot Academy](https://quantumspotacademy.org).
+This is the repository for [Quantum Spot Academy](https://quantumspotacademy.org).